*Updated 2024

 Enhancing our art

-Additionally, newer shows are now written with binge-watching in mind thanks to Netflix; for example, Ozark, Stranger Things or Amazon Prime’s The Marvelous Mrs. Maisel, to name just a few, release all of the episodes from a season at the same time, suggesting that the episodes are intended to be watched quickly and together.
+Today’s shows are now written with binge-watching in mind thanks to Netflix, Apple TV, Disney Plus, etc.; for example, Netflix’s Ozark and Stranger Things or Amazon Prime’s Fallout and The Marvelous Mrs. Maisel, or Disney Plus’s Shogun to name just a few, release all of the episodes from a season at the same time, suggesting that the episodes are intended to be watched quickly and together.
 Such a canvas of uninterrupted plot lines has allowed creators to be more complex, resulting in better cinematic and more challenging art.

 A better viewing experience

 Binge-watching makes the entire viewing experience better.
 It’s similar to picking up a book that you absolutely can’t put down until you’ve read it from cover to cover.
 There’s something intensely gratifying about finishing a story from start to finish; gorging on TV shows provides such an effect.
-Being completely immersed in a story’s plot line puts viewers in a state of “flow,” which is an experience categorized by positive psychology as an important contributor to creativity and well-being.
+Being completely immersed in a story’s plot line provides viewers with sheer escapism.
 Thanks to binge-watching, we don’t have to wait between various parts of a show’s narrative (and therefore we don’t forget it), which means we can handle and enjoy the intricacies of today’s shows, with their multiple plot lines and subtle twists.

 Better than drugs